 Logue Law Group will challenge the Constitutionality of gun control laws, at both the state and federal level, that deny clients convicted of non-violent offenses and mental health commitments of their 2nd Amendment right to bear arms.
 If you are not able to purchase a firearm because of a previous involuntary mental health commitment, Sean Logue and his team of attorneys can help you get back your right to do so.

 If you are not able to buy a gun or obtain a concealed carry license, Logue Law Group can help you restore your rights.
 Call now.

 If you have had your right to possess a firearm revoked due to a prior mental health commitment or other non-violent offense you need a Pittsburgh criminal defense attorney with experience in and knowledge about firearms law, PICS challenges, and “as applied” challenges to help you.
 Sean Logue and his Criminal Defense team have defended many potential gun owners who have been disqualified from possessing a firearm due to a prior mental health commitment or other non-violent offense.
 Logue Law Group serves Pittsburgh, PA, West Virginia, and Ohio.
-Call today for a consultation: (412) 612-2210 or (412) 612-2210.
+Call today for a consultation: 844.PITT.DUI or 844.PITT.DUI.
 Or, you may contact us online.